 Absolutely not!
 Our rental guns are only for use on our range.

-Yes, although Shotguns and Black Powder firearms are not allowed at our new facility, but are allowed in our other range when available.
+Yes, although Shotguns and Black Powder firearms are not allowed at our new facility.
 If in doubt about your specific gun/ammo combination, you must ask an employee before shooting.

 Yes, but only to shoot in your own guns, subject to certain restrictions.
 You must purchase our range ammunition to shoot in our rental guns.

-Armor-piercing, tracer, and incendiary ammunition is strictly prohibited.
-Shotguns are restricted to older range.
+Armor-piercing, tracer, steel-core, and incendiary ammunition is strictly prohibited.
 If in doubt about your specific gun/ammo combination, you must ask an employee before shooting.

 Lead .177 caliber pellets may be shot here.
 Steel pellets, or BBs of any sort are not allowed, for safety reasons.

 You are welcome to shoot your legally owned select-fire or full-auto guns here.
 If you are in doubt about shooting your particular gun here, give us a call.

 Yes, we stock a limited line of Cor-Bon and Speer Gold Dot, as well as Federal, Hornady, and Winchester in selected calibers/weights.
 We carry an extensive inventory at our Shooter's Outpost store